Northern fulmar: Description

 The northern fulmar has a wingspan of 102 to 112 cm and is 46 cm in length.
 Body mass can range from 450 to 1000 g.
-This species is gray and white with a pale yellow, thick bill and bluish legs.
-However, there are both a light morph and dark, or "blue," morph; in the Pacific Ocean there is an intermediate morph as well.
+This species is grey and white with a pale yellow, thick bill and bluish legs.
+However, there are both a light morph and dark, or "blue", morph; in the Pacific Ocean there is an intermediate morph as well.
 Only the dark morph has more than dark edges on the underneath but they all have pale inner primaries on the top of the wings.
 The Pacific morph has a darker tail than the Atlantic morph.

 Like other petrels, their walking ability is limited, but they are strong fliers, with a stiff wing action quite unlike the gulls.
 They look bull-necked compared to gulls, and have short stubby bills.
-They are long-lived, with a lifespan of 31 years not uncommon.
+They are long-lived, with a lifespan of 31 years not uncommon, and exceptionally over 50 years, recorded on Eynhallow in Orkney.

 Behaviour

 Feeding

-This fulmar will feed on shrimp, fish, squid, plankton, jellyfish, and carrion, as well as refuse.
-When eating fish, they will dive up to several feet deep to retrieve their prey.
+Northern fulmars will feed on shrimps, fish, squid, plankton, jellyfish, and carrion, as well as refuse.
+When eating fish, they will dive up to 4 metres deep to retrieve their prey.

 Breeding

 The northern fulmar starts breeding at between six and twelve years old.
 It is monogamous, and forms long-term pair bonds.
 It returns to the same nest site year after year.
 The breeding season starts in May; however, the female has glands that store sperm to allow weeks to pass between copulation and the laying of the egg.
-During the breeding season adult Fulmars usually remain within 500 km of their breeding colony instead of traveling up to thousands of kilometers while searching for food.
+During the breeding season adult Fulmars usually remain within 500 km of their breeding colony instead of traveling up to thousands of kilometres while searching for food.
 Their nest is a scrape on a grassy ledge or a saucer of vegetation on the ground, lined with softer material.
 The birds nest in large colonies Recently, they have started nesting on rooftops and buildings.
 Both sexes are involved in the nest-building process.
 A single white egg, 74 × 51 mm, is incubated for a period of 50 to 54 days, by both sexes.
 The altricial chick is brooded for 2 weeks and fully fledges after 70 to 75 days.
 Again, both sexes are involved.
 During this period, the parents are nocturnal, and will even be inactive on well-lit nights.